dayarik111-glitch/it-helpdesk-homelab/README.md

 ---

 ### Step 7: Set New Password
 Entered and confirmed a new password in accordance with domain password policy requirements.
+Ensure the box was checked to prompt the user to change the password on the next logon.

 ![Enter Password](screenshots/07-change-user-password.png)